yig/GMU-CS425/README.md

 * 2025-09-06: Update lua version for compatibility with recent CMake.
 * 2025-09-09: Pseudocode for a game loop that can run physics independently from rendering.
 * 2025-09-09: Addressed two memory leaks in graphics manager.
+* 2025-09-22: Instructions updated to try switching to wgpu if there are problems with dawn (rather than vice versa).